gosub-com/Zurfur/README.md

 Calling an async function doesn't create garbage because each task has its own stack.
 No dynamic allocations are needed for async calls.

-## Threading

-The first version of Zurfur is targeted at replacing JavaScript, and will support multi-threading only via web workers and message passing.
-Each web worker has its own address space, so everything appears to be single threaded.

-JavaScript has done pretty well with the single threaded model.
-IO is async and doesn't block.
-Long CPU bound tasks can be offloaded to a web worker.
-Even Windows uses a single threaded model for user interface objects.

 ## Raw Pointers

 The `^` type is a raw C style pointer.
 The `.` operator is used to access